zacharee/SamloaderKotlin/README.md

 2. Expand the project, then expand "android".
 3. Expand "Tasks," then "build," and double-click "build".
 4. Once it finishes building, go to `android/build/outputs/apk/debug` and install `android-debug.apk`.

+# Running

+## Windows

+1. Extract the release ZIP for Windows and go through the folders until you find "Samsung Firmware Downloader.exe".
+2. Launch the EXE.
+If it fails, launch as Administrator.

+## Linux

+1. Extract the release ZIP for Linux and go through the folders until you find the "Samsung Firmware Downloader".
+2. Open a terminal in this location.
+3. Enter `chmod +x Samsung\ Firmware\ Downloader`.
+4. Enter `./Samsung\ Firmware\ Downloader`.

+## macOS

+1. Extract the release ZIP and open the DMG.
+2. Move "Samsung Firmware Downloader.app" to the Applications folder.
+3. Launch the app.

+There may be a security error when launching the app.
+If there is, follow the steps outlined [here](https://github.com/hashicorp/terraform/issues/23033#issuecomment-542302933).

+## Android

+1. Download the release APK to your phone.
+2. Install and run it.

 # Screenshots